geekiam/website/static/posts/what-are-javascript-promises.md

 hello().then(result => console.log(result))
 ```

-The async/wait keywords were introduced to help to reduce the amount bolier plate code required to work with promises.
+The async/wait keywords were introduced to help to reduce the amount of boiler plate code required to work with promises.

 Promises were introduced to solve the famous callback hell problem, but they introduced complexity on their own, and
 syntax complexity.